-- 4 to 6 tomatoes, cut into quarters
+- 4 to 6 tomatoes cut into quarters

-- extra virgin olive oil
+- 1/4 cup extra virgin olive oil

-- salt and pepper
+- pepper to taste

-- 2 cloves of garlic, roughly chopped
+- 2 cloves garlic roughly chopped

 - 1/4 cup heavy cream

 Roast vegetables for 30 to 40 minutes, gently tossing every 15 minutes, until they have begun to caramelize or brown a little on the edges.

 Brush a light coating of the cilantro puree evenly over the salmon and roast in the oven with the vegetables for the last 10 minutes, until fish is just cooked: flaky and just cooked on the inside. *

 While the salmon is cooking, whisk the remaining cilantro puree with the heavy cream, vinegar, and 1/3 cup olive oil.
-Season, if needed, with sea salt and pepper.

 Place the chopped lettuce in a serving dish, then spread the vegetables and slices of salmon over the lettuce.